 How to Incorporate Subscription Business Model into Your Invoicing Solution

 It goes without saying that the strength of a subscription-based business model to succeed relies a lot on your invoicing solution.
 If you’re disorganized behind the scenes with regards to payments and billing, it could spell disaster before you’ve even get off the ground.

-Fortunately, a solution such as Hiveage can not only accommodate subscription-based sales, it can help them thrive.
+Fortunately, a solution such as Hiveage can not only accommodate subscription sales, it can help them thrive.
 Take the recurring payments and auto billing feature as an example:

 This lets you setup powerful and flexible schedules – such as daily, weekly, monthly, or yearly – to charge customers a regular payment either automatically or manually.
 What’s more, each billing period can provide custom invoices, which are also sent out automatically.
 Finally, there’s also an option to convert regular invoices to recurring payments with one click – handy for upgrades, converting trialists, and myriad other situations.